KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Growatt by mumblebaj](https://github.com/mumblebaj/MMM-Growatt)

 1. Please use 'smart home' instead of 'smarthome' as a keyword in your package.json.
+2. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
-2. Recommendation: No ESLint configuration was found.
+3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Growatt by dekinet](https://github.com/dekinet/MMM-Growatt)

 1. `package.json` issue: No description
 2. `package.json` issue: No repository field.
 3. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+4. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
-4. No image found.
+5. No image found.
-5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Growatt-Stats by mumblebaj](https://github.com/mumblebaj/MMM-Growatt-Stats)